PhilJay/MPAndroidChart-Realm/README.md

 }
 ```

-The MPAndroidChart-Realm dependency also includes the latest MPAndroidChart release.
+The MPAndroidChart-Realm dependency **does not include** the latest MPAndroidChart release, so you have to add the dependency to [MPAndroidChart](https://github.com/PhilJay/MPAndroidChart#usage) as well.

 # Tutorial